jiankuang/Java/README.md

 <%= message() %>
 ```
 ### Directive
-A JSP directive privides additional information about the page to JSP
+A JSP directive privides additional information about the page to JSP Engine at page traslation time.
+This addtional information is used by JSP container and it controls the processing of the entire page accordingly.

 #### Page Directive
 #### Taglib Directive
 #### include Directive